 - Members of the Scheme i.e. participant firms of the Scheme;

-- Claimants / Potential Claimants of the Scheme;
+- Claimants / Potential Claimants under the Scheme;

 - Representative Bodies, i.e. those Professional Bodies which represent certain blocks of members of the Investor Compensation Scheme;